 Each carrier has a different aboveground transmitter density and placement – as you can assume, these also affect their underground coverage.

 Cell phone reception is highly variably and changes over time.
-The Subspotting project provides a snapshot in time of cell phone reception in the New York City subway.
+The Subspotting project provides a historical snapshot of cell phone reception in the New York City subway end of 2015.

 New York City’s very first subway line opened back in 1904: the original Eighth Avenue Line connected 207th Street and High Street.